RileyCampbell2007/Py-Google-Voice/README.md

 GVSession = GoogleVoice(emailAddress, password, browser=browsers.chromium)
 ```
+### Checking for Unread Conversations

-Checking for conversations with unread messages is done like this:
+You can check for conversations with unread messages:

 ```python
 unreadConversations = GVSession.check_for_unread_conversations()
 ```

-This will return a list with the conversationIDs of every conversation with unread messages.
+This will return a list containing the conversationIDs of each conversation with unread messages.

+### Sending a Message

-To send a message do:
+To send a message, use the `send_message` method:

 ```python
 GVSession.send_message(conversationID, 'Message')
 ```

-Sending with a photo is done like this:
+You can also send a message with a photo:

 ```python
 GVSession.send_message(conversationID, 'Message', photos=['path/to/photo.jpg'])
 ```

+### Reading the Latest Message

-Reading the latest message in a conversation can be done like this:
+To read the latest message in a conversation, use the `read_latest_message` method:

 ```python
 message = GVSession.read_latest_message(conversationID)
 ```

+### Accessing the WebDriver

-The Selenium webdriver can be accesed directly with `GVSession.chrome`.
+The Selenium WebDriver used internally by PyGoogleVoice can be accessed directly using `GVSession.chrome`.

-## To do
+## To-Do

+There are some improvements planned for PyGoogleVoice:
-* Allow for reading all unread messages instead of the latest message.
+- Allow reading all unread messages instead of just the latest message.
-* Add to PyPi so it can be installed via pip.
+- Publish PyGoogleVoice to PyPi for easier installation using pip.

+With PyGoogleVoice, you can automate various tasks in Google Voice, making it a useful tool for managing your Google Voice account programmatically.